-I’m struggling a little bit here because I don’t want to criticize The Lego Movie 2: The Second Part too much since not even a week ago I fell victim to watching Norm of the North 2: Keys to the Kingdom, that was an atrocious mess.
-With this film though, I do have problems with it, but at least this movie actually tries.
+I’m struggling a little bit here because I don’t want to criticize The Lego Movie 2: The Second Part too much since not even a week ago I fell victim to watching Norm of the North 2: Keys to the Kingdom, which was an atrocious mess.
+As for this film, I do have problems with it, but at least this movie actually tries.
 That being said, the problems I have with Lego Movie 2 really irked me.
 No, I don’t think it’s a bad movie.
 But it is another installment that I found to be somewhat of a letdown.
 Something that the rest of the world seems to disagree with me on.
 Maybe I’m the jackass here, but it’s how I feel.

 - 'Norm of the North: Keys to the Kingdom' (2019) Movie Review